zawakin/tree2md/README.md

 ```
 ``````

-These examples help you visualize how `context-cli` formats the directory structure and code files, allowing you to quickly get an overview of a project.
+These examples help you visualize how `tree2md` formats the directory structure and code files, allowing you to quickly get an overview of a project.

 ## License